im-sanka/magicalytics/README.md

 2. Downloading the data by querying necessary tables from Google BigQuery via API.
 3. Splitting the data into different tables based on ranking and deposited as .duckdb database.
 4. Building the Exploratory Data Analysis (EDA) pipeline.
+5. Pushing the clean data to the database for making processing ready data.
-5. Making _unique_ analysis using NLP algorithm and other machine learning algorithms.
+6. Making _unique_ analysis using NLP algorithm and other machine learning algorithms.
-6. Adding RAG feature to bridge the communication between users and analyzed data.
+7. Adding RAG feature to bridge the communication between users and analyzed data.
-7. Building dashboard for whole visualization and data summary.
+8. Building dashboard for whole visualization and data summary.
-8. Deployment via Ploomber.
+9. Deployment via Ploomber.

 ## User interface
 The interface would be a Voila dashboard that host default data from the sample data mentioned above.